EXCLUSIVE - Dell shareholder Southeastern unhappy with buyout

 The sources said the buyout consortium has no plans to raise its current bid.
 The buyers are counting on the shareholders eventually realizing that no better options exist for Dell than their current offer, they said.

-Southeastern's reservations could create new uncertainty about the deal.
+Southeastern's reservations could inject new uncertainty over the deal.
 Over the past few days, some other Dell shareholders have indicated they will vote against the deal.

 Further complicating the largest leveraged buyout since the financial crisis is the influx into Dell shares in recent weeks by event-driven funds and risk arbitrage investors.
 Such investors now own roughly 20 percent of company, according to investor estimates, and could bet on a higher offer.